Cover image of "Escape from Camp 14," a book about life in a North Korean prison camp

 As Harden relates, “North Korea’s labor camps have now existed twice as long as the Soviet Gulag and about twelve times longer than the Nazi concentration camps. . .
 There are six camps, according to South Korea’s intelligence agency and human rights groups.
 The biggest is thirty-one miles long and twenty-five miles wide, an area larger than the city of Los Angeles.”

-The author asks why there is so little awareness in the West about the North Korean camps, and why nothing has been done about them.
-As the Washington Post editorialized upon publishing Harden’s first account of Shin’s life: “High school students in America debate why President Franklin D. Roosevelt didn’t bomb the rail lines to Hitler’s camps.
-Their children may ask, a generation from now, why the West stared at far clearer satellite images of Kim Jong Il’s camps, and did nothing.”
+The author asks why there is so little awareness in the West about the North Korean camps.
+Why, he queries, have we done nothing about them/ As the Washington Post editorialized upon publishing Harden’s first account of Shin’s life: “High school students in America debate why President Franklin D. Roosevelt didn’t bomb the rail lines to Hitler’s camps.
+Their children may ask, a generation from now, why the West stared at far clearer satellite images of Kim Jong Il’s [and Kim Jong Un’s] camps, and did nothing.”

-This is one of 10 good books about North Korea reviewed on this site.
+This is one of 10 good books about North Korea.

 If you enjoy reading history in fictional form, check out 20 most enlightening historical novels.